 Synovial cysts.
 Enlarged bursa over patella.
 Large cyst on patella; not inflamed but extremely sensitive.
 Chronic synovitis of knee with great swelling and ankylosis.
 Icy coldness of feet; or foot-sweat, often very offensive; or suppressed foot-sweat.

 Continued use of large doses of sulfur, had caused a general emaciation with paralysis, ankylosis, contraction and deformity of the extremities.

 Are solvent, externally and internally, for dissolving scar tissue, tumours, enlarged glands; lupus, strictures, adhesions.
 Ectropion, opacities of cornea, cataract, ankylosis, fibroids, scleroderma.

 Spinal Curvature-The spine from the fifth to the twelfth vertebra bent backwards, the lung dorsal muscles in the region atrophied.
 The patient, a boy, æt. eleven, cannot stand erect, is bent forward and supports his body by putting his hands on his knees.
-When sitting in a chair, he supports himself by holding fast to the back of the chair; when sitting upon the floor, his head sinks down to his knees.
+When sitting in a chair, he supports himself by holding fast to the back of the chair; when sitting on the floor, his head sinks down to his knees.
 His hair is thin and of slow growth; the urethra is reddened; his belly is enlarged (pot-bellied) and his nose is always stopped up.
 I gave Thuja 3c.
 A month after this he was much better; he moves about more handily and can sit erect in a chair for a short time; the improvement continued, but the restoration of the back to the normal state took about two years.-C. Kunkel.